-Yellowstone, America's first national park, is renowned not just for its natural splendors but also for its rich tapestry of historic sites.
+Yellowstone, America's first national park, is renowned for its natural splendors and its rich tapestry of historic sites.

 As you navigate its vast terrains, each corner presents a tale from bygone days, silently echoing the footsteps of those who once tread there.